Skip to content

 Convection gas heaters – these are more economical by only heating the air immediately surrounding the unit.
 Since hot air naturally rises, it works by heating the colder air that sinks back down to the heater.
 While they cost less to run, they take more time to heat up the garage and are the least efficient model of the three.

-Wall-mounted blue flame – these radiator-type heaters save space by mounting to a wall.
+Ventless wall-mounted blue flame – these radiator-type heaters save space by mounting to a wall.
 The blue flame burns at 99.9% efficiency and heats the air surrounding the unit.
 Some radiant heaters do not use a fan or any air circulating mechanism, which cuts down on complexity and possible points of failure.

-Direct Vent vs Ventless Propane Heaters
+Direct Vent vs Ventless Propane Heaters: What’s the Difference?

 Direct vent or vented propane heaters use an exhaust pipe or vent to expel the fumes produced by the propane combustion safely to the outside.
 They are economical, but require a duct to the outside.